 Because Miller & Chevalier's website and blogs are operated in the United States, any information submitted to our website and blogs – from any location – will be automatically transmitted to us in the United States.
 The United States does not provide the same level of data protection as is required in some other parts of the world.
 Miller & Chevalier's website and blogs use security measures to protect the information you provide to us, but we cannot guarantee that these measures will prevent a third party from unlawfully intercepting or accessing this information.
 We also cannot guarantee that errors will not occur in the administration of the website or blogs, which would allow such information to be accessed.

-If you have any questions or comments about this policy or our handling of your personal data, you may send an email to email@example.com or a letter to the firm's General Counsel, Mary Lou Soller, Miller & Chevalier Chartered, 900 16th Street NW, Washington, DC 20006.
+If you have any questions or comments about this policy or our handling of your personal data, you may send an email to email@example.com, or contact the firm's General Counsel, Mary Lou Soller, by phone at 800-395-1450 or by letter to Miller & Chevalier Chartered, 900 16th Street NW, Washington, DC 20006.